caduandrade/multi_split_view/README.md

 ![animated](https://raw.githubusercontent.com/caduandrade/multi_split_view_images/main/animated.gif)

 * Horizontal or vertical
-* Configurable weights for children
+* Configurable weight or size for each child
 * Automatic calculation of weights when:
   * Child added without defined weight
   * Weight redistribution when a child is removed